privacysandbox/data-plane-shared-libraries/docs/roma/byob/sdk/docs/udf/Communication Interface.md

     return -1;
   }
   int response_fd;
-  // The socket to which response should be written is the first arg to the
+  // The fist arg is the file descriptor for the UDF response message.
-  // UDF.
   CHECK(absl::SimpleAtoi(argv[1], &response_fd))
       << "Conversion of response file descriptor from string to int failed";